JBenchimol/central-bank-texts/README.md

 Benchimol, Jonathan, Kazinnik, Sophia, & Saadon, Yossi.
 (2022).
 Text mining methodologies with R: an application to central bank texts.
 Machine Learning with Applications, Elsevier, 8, 100286.
 [10.1016/j.mlwa.2022.100286](https://doi.org/10.1016/j.mlwa.2022.100286)

+**Note on multiple central bank sources:** If your research utilizes texts from two or more central banks, you are required to cite all corresponding papers.
+For example, research comparing Federal Reserve and ECB communications would necessitate citing both the Benchimol et al. (2023,2025) papers.

 ## File Organization